Physically-Motivated Guiding States for Local Hamiltonians: Conclusion

 We suspect that demonstrating the required state preparation for qudit semi-classical encoded states may be challenging.
-However, the hardness of the problem should be achievable using appropriate modifications of the results of this work and Ref.~\cite{HNN13}.
+However, the hardness of the problem should be achievable using appropriate modifications of the results of this work and Ref.~\cite{hallgren2013local}.
 Furthermore, this result would need a qudit extension to a semi-classical state, but this should follow straightforwardly.
+Additionally, we expect this work and simple adaptions to the arguments of Ref.~\cite{kay2007quantum} to yield a \clw{BQP}{completeness} result for the guided problem for translational-invariant qudit Hamiltonians on a one-dimensional lattice.

 Additionally, problems that rise above the standard \clw{QMA}{completeness} of the \sc{Local Hamiltonian} problem may also admit interesting results when provided with a guiding state.
-For example, problems that consider quantities beyond the ground state energy, such as the \sc{Approximate Simulation} problem~\cite{Ambainis14} (among others in this work), concern the estimation of the expectation value of a local observable with respect to the ground state of a given Hamiltonian.
+For example, problems that consider quantities beyond the ground-state energy, such as the \sc{Approximate Simulation} problem~\cite{ambainis2014physical} (among others in this work), concern the estimation of the expectation value of a local observable with respect to the ground state of a given Hamiltonian.
 Making the appropriate modifications to endow this problem with a guiding state may shift the problem to within \cl{BQP}, either by a direct calculation using the guiding state or by proving that the \sc{Guided Approximate Simulation} problem is contained in \cl{P\textsuperscript{BQP[$\log$]}}.
 Since \cl{BQP} is self-low, it follows that \cl{P\textsuperscript{BQP[$\log$]}}$=$\cl{BQP}.
 However, it may prove difficult to obtain the appropriate bounds on parameters if we are only provided with a single guiding state for one local Hamiltonian instance.